oracle/oracle-database-operator/docs/acd/README.md

 Before you use the Oracle Database Operator for Kubernetes (the operator), ensure your system meets all of the Oracle Autonomous Database (ADB) Prerequisites [ADB_PREREQUISITES](./../adb/ADB_PREREQUISITES.md).

-To interact with OCI services, either the cluster has to be authorized using Principal Instance, or using the API Key Authentication by specifying the configMap and the secret under the `ociConfig` field.
+As indicated in the prerequisites (see above), to interact with OCI services, either the cluster has to be authorized using Principal Instance, or using the API Key Authentication by specifying the configMap and the secret under the `ociConfig` field.

 ## Required Permissions